Predeploys

 Returns the msgHash_ crafted by the L2ToL2CrossChainMessenger.

-sendERC20(address _tokenAddress, address _to, uint256 _amount, uint256 _chainId) returns (bytes32 msgHash_)
+function sendERC20(address _tokenAddress, address _to, uint256 _amount, uint256 _chainId) returns (bytes32 msgHash_)

 relayERC20